blidofsky/Job-Market/README.md

-# Job-Market Welcome!
-A draft of my job market paper will be available shortly.
+Welcome!
+This folder contains the latest versiion of my job market paper, CV, and research statement.